This article will discuss the Malta digital nomad visa, its eligibility criteria, and its benefits.

 Should You Consider Malta?

-A Maltese digital nomad visa can be an excellent way to check out the country before committing to living there.
-For example you might be interested in its citizenship by investment program.
-If you’re not interested in second citizenship (yet), it still is an excellent European base to work from since it provides everything a modern day digital nomad would want.
+For example, you might be interested in its citizenship by investment program.
+If you’re not interested in second citizenship (yet), it still is an excellent European base from which to work since it provides everything a modern-day digital nomad would want.

 If Malta and its residency or citizenship programs interest you, get in touch with us today.
 We’ll help you get started and support you on the rest of your journey so you can sit back and enjoy your new and exciting life.